andrewwise/andrewwise.co.uk/index.md

 ## Hi, I'm Andrew!

-I am a web developer with experience in PHP and Ruby on Rails based in York, England.
-I work primarily with Shopify.
+I am a passionate about building things for the web.
+I work primarily with Shopify and sometimes Ruby on Rails, with previous experience in Magento and PHP.
 I have a BSc (Hons) in Computing from Sheffield Hallam University.

-I am part of the development team at [Brave the Skies Shopify Plus agency.](https://bravetheskies.com/)
+I am part of the development team at [Glass Atlas Shopify Plus agency.](https://www.glassatlas.com/)

 ## Contact me